AB Provisions, Contingent Liabilities and Contingent Assets

 The Company's treasury department within the Finance Department is responsible for liquidity and funding.
 In addition policies and procedures relating to such risks are overseen by the management.

-The Company manages its capital structure and makes necessary adjustments in light of changes in economic condition financial covenants.
-To maintain or adjust the capital structure, the Company may adjust the dividend payment to share to shareholders, issue new shares or arise/repay debt.
+The Company manages its capital structure and makes necessary adjustments in light of changes in economic conditions and the requirement of financial covenants.
+To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders, return on capital to shareholders, issue new shares or arise/ repay debt.

-For the purpose of the Company's capital management, capital includes issued equity capital and all other equity reserves holders.
-The primary objective of the Company's capital management is to maximise the shareholder value and to ensure continue as a going concern.
+For the purpose of the Company's capital management, capital includes issued equity capital and all other equity reserves attributable to the equity holders.
+The primary objective of the Company's capital management is to maximise the shareholder value and to ensure the Company's ability to continue as a going concern.
 There is no non-compliance with any covenants of borrowings.

 (Erstwhile GUPTA AGARWAL & ASSOCIATES) GRETEX CORPORATE SERVICES LIMITED